vanillartwork/aws-ss-clash/docs/getting-started.md

 curl -fsSL https://raw.githubusercontent.com/vanillartwork/raylink/main/install.sh | sudo env UPSTREAM_SUBSCRIPTION_URL='http://203.0.113.10:8080/sub/TOKEN' bash -s -- relay
 ```

+> [!NOTE]
+> A Relay Node is an optional advanced feature.
+Standard users only need to deploy an Exit Node.
-Replace `203.0.113.10:8080/sub/TOKEN` with your exit's actual Universal
+> Replace `203.0.113.10:8080/sub/TOKEN` with your exit's actual Universal
-Subscription URL.
+> Subscription URL.
 See [relay](relay.md) for other ways to supply the upstream.

 ### 3. Import into Clients